cobwebch/linkhandler/README.md

 Additionally, all legacy code was removed, the goal is to provide a version that is compatible with TYPO3 6.2.

+## Required TYPO3 patches

+Unfortunately not all isses in TYPO3 are merged yet.
+These issues are still pending and need review / testing for this Extension to work correctly:

+* Treat linkhandler links as internal URLs: https://review.typo3.org/#/c/27680/
+* Pass on required GET parameters in the element browser: https://review.typo3.org/#/c/29536/
+* Required soft reference parser hooks: https://review.typo3.org/#/c/27746/

+There is a TYPO3 6.2 fork that already implements the required patches (and some more) at Github: https://github.com/Intera/TYPO3.CMS

 ## Additional features